 Be grateful to be home

-Enjoy your family and friends.
+Coming home means you can enjoy your family and friends.
 Remember how fortunate you are to have a place to return to.
-Think of what you've missed, and try to catch up.
+Think of what you’ve missed, and try to catch up.

 Plan your next trip

 If you’re part of the diehard breed of nomadic can’t-sit-still women, start planning.
 There’s nothing to lift those post-travel blues like planning for your next grand tour.